Choose LanguagePowered by Google Translate.

 The sun will still rise the next morning regardless.
 But like the sound of one hand clapping, does a website exist if nobody goes there?
 So perhaps I am talking about nothing, even though I am using nothing to talk about itself.
 Which begs the question, what is the meaning of life, and can a non-existent website answer such a question?
 Then again, perhaps it is also true that nothing is everything and vice-versa.
 All words point to no words, which reminds me, have the Cowboys left town yet?

 There was a large turnout for last night’s (March 21, 2013) Southbank Neighborhood Council meeting held at the Sunrise Room at the River Ridge Golf Club.
-The annual election of officers took place, and the existing Executive Board was re-elected with only one change.
+The annual election of officers took place, and the existing Executive Board was youtube views free re-elected with only one change.
 Chairman Steve Bull and Vice Chair Dave Harris changed positions so Mr. Harris will be the Chair and Mr. Bull the Vice Chair for the coming year.
 Jackie Tedeschi remains as Secretary, Marika Arthur as Treasurer, and Loraine Shallenberger, Frank Nilsen and Bert Perello as members-at-large.

 Mayor Tim Flynn was the featured speaker who gave a talk outlining many of the same points he will make at the State of the City address sponsored by the Oxnard Chamber of Commerce on Friday, March 22nd.
 Council-member Dorina Padilla also attended the meeting and spoke to the group prior to Mayor Flynn’s arrival.
 Both members of the City Council participated in a spirited question and answer session, fielding topics ranging from improving City infrastructure to a barking dog complaint.
 Mayor Flynn encouraged all residents to attend the Strategic Planning Session on Tuesday, April 2, 2013 at the new waste water purification facility cheap rental bounce houses in South Oxnard.
 City of Oxnard Supervising Civil Engineer Paul J. Wendt gave a Wagon Wheel update, and many issues were discussed including negotiating with the developer to contribute to the funding of the SCR-3 Levee construction project.